 The key to a perfect paint job is to spray evenly with thin layers and constantly inspect the surface.
 Then like what we said about sanding, keep trying and you’ll paint like a pro.

 Hope you enjoyed this guide for finishing 3D prints!
 We'd like to thank our colleague Lance for giving advice on this guide and designing/printing the cute sitting SainSmart logo model.
-If you want to print out the logo, enter your email and receive the free-to-download file.

 Feel free to share your thoughts or techniques below this post, or simply reach the community by joining the 3D printer users group on Facebook.